patrickmziet/sherlock/README.md

 `claude-3-5-sonnet-20240620` is the overall leader.
 Mysteries are classified as either `easy`, `medium` or `hard`, see the [make_story.ipynb](https://github.com/patrickmziet/sherlock/blob/main/make_story.ipynb) notebook for more detail.

+At the moment, a lot of models fail to even output an acceptable answer, resulting in 0%, see `claude-3-haiku-20240307`.
+This is a problem that possibly requires better prompting.

 |                            |   easy |   medium |   hard |   Average |
 |:---------------------------|-------:|---------:|-------:|----------:|
 | claude-3-5-sonnet-20240620 |   33.3 |     66.7 |   66.7 |      55.6 |